-- Beijing, Tianjin, Hebei: Travelers entering in any port here can move freely among these three regions.
+- Beijing, Tianjin, Hebei (Qinghuangdao, Shijiazhuang): Travelers entering each of these ports here can move freely among these three regions.

-- Shanghai, Jiangsu, Zhejiang: Travelers entering any of these ports may move freely within these provinces.
+- Shanghai, Jiangsu, Zhejiang: Travelers entering each of these ports may move freely within these provinces.

-- Chengdu, Xi’an, Kunming, Wuhan, Chongqing, Changsha, Xiamen, Guilin, Harbin, Qingdao: Movement restricted to each of these city’s respective provinces (i.e. entering Chengdu gives you access to Sichuan, entering Kunming gives you access to Yunnan, etc.).
+- Guangzhou, Chengdu, Xi’an, Kunming, Wuhan, Chongqing, Changsha, Xiamen, Guilin, Harbin, Qingdao: Movement restricted to each of these city’s respective provinces (i.e. entering Chengdu gives you access to travel throughout Sichuan, entering Kunming gives you access to Yunnan, etc.).

-While it’s entirely possible to travel beyond these regions of movement without being stopped, any attempt to stay at a hotel or a security check will result in major fines and possible expulsion from the country.
+It’s entirely possible to travel beyond these regions of movement without being stopped.
+However, any attempt to stay at a hotel or pass through a security check will result in major fines, imprisonment, or expulsion from the country.

 IMPORTANT: Before you move on and assume you can take advantage of the China transit visa, make sure you read the rest of this article detailing the remaining restrictions and rules for using this visa.